ARCLab-MIT/DESTO/README.md

 ### License
-This code is licensed under the GNU General Public License version 3 - see the [LICENSE](LICENSE) file for details.
+This code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments